No one truly knows where the future of tourism is headed as COVID-19 has interrupted all travel or should we say

 By chance, the class professor was married to the Human Resources Director of Four Seasons Hotel Toronto.
 He aided Avaria in lining up an interview, and she was offered a part-time position in housekeeping.
 “I wasn’t ready for that,” she remembers.
 So Avaria looked elsewhere and landed at the concierge desk of another area hotel.
 Over the intervening decade-plus she excelled – and then some – in the Toronto market, honing her talents and rising to management as a concierge at a handful of local properties.

-Along the way, Avaria was invited into Les Clefs d’Or Canada, the national section of the professional organisation for the world’s best hotel concierges.
+Along the way, Avaria was invited into Les Clefs d’Or Canada, the national section of the professional organization for the world’s best hotel concierges.
 After 10 years as an active board member,

 she became president of the Canadian section in 2015 – One of only five women in that position in Les Clefs d’Or across 45 countries around the world.

 Recently she was also appointed as the organization’s global Director of Communications, leading a committee to develop further recognition for the brand worldwide.

 “Knowledge and connections are essential for success as a concierge.
 But to me, the idea of ‘knowledge’ lies in the incredible network I’ve created through Les Clefs d’Or,” she explains of the essential benefit her involvement brings.
 “One of our principles is that members have to support each other.
 If I have a guest here in Toronto who needs an impossible reservation at a fine-dining restaurant in Rome, I can say, ‘I might not be able to set you up, but I can reach out to another member who can.’
 And they will.”